-If your loved one has been attending a drug or alcohol service, encourage them to get in touch and be honest about the troubles they’re having.
+If they have attending a drug or alcohol service, encourage them to get in touch and be honest about the troubles they’re having.

 If they haven’t attended a service, a lapse or relapse could encourage them to join one for the first time.

 We also run a free and confidential webchat service, offering advice and support to people with drug or alcohol problems, or their friends and families.

 It's not personal

 It’s normal to feel angry, disappointed or frustrated when someone you know has a lapse or relapse.